 - Turmeric – The curcumin content in turmeric helps support the gut, liver, and inflammatory pathways, and can be especially helpful if you are experiencing pain.

 - Berries – Berries are an incredible source of phytonutrients that act as antioxidants in the body.
 Because they are high in fiber, they don’t cause a spike in your blood sugar, as some types of fruit do.
 Blueberries are a rich source of myo-inositol, a nutrient that has been shown to improve thyroid function and blood sugar.
 Aim for 1-2 servings of berries daily.
-It’s best to spread these servings out throughout the day, as I’ve found that too much fruit at one time can cause a spike in blood sugar that may lead to tiredness.
+It’s best to spread these servings out throughout the day, as I’ve found that too much fruit at one time can cause a spike in blood sugar, that may lead to tiredness.

-Most Helpful Diet Templates for Hashimoto’s
+The 3 Most Helpful Diet Templates for Hashimoto’s

 I hope that these diet templates will be a helpful place for you to start.
 That said, no matter what, it’s important to remember that these dietary protocols don’t need to control your life.
-They are approaches to healing your body from the effects of Hashimoto’s, but they should be seen as fluid and not fixed; you can try them as they are designed, and then you can let them morph into what works best for your unique body.
+They are approaches to healing your body from the effects of Hashimoto’s, but they should be seen as fluid, and not fixed.
+You can try them as they are designed, and then you can let them morph into what works best for your unique body.

 The Root Cause Intro Diet